tytydraco/yessleep/out/On_my_first_day_at_boarding_school_a_boy_jumped_out_of_a_top_floor_window_They_call_them_Flyers.md

 Sunny dropped to her knees with a sob, nestling her head in her lap.
 “I was so close.”
 She whispered, “Mr Mayer told me I could sing.
 He told me he could get connections, and I really thought… I thought I was finally going to get out of here…”

 She trailed off with a breath.
-“Maybe I could run away,” she scoffed.
+“Maybe I could run away.
 “I’m sure that hasn’t been tried before.”

 I thought back to the boy who had jumped out of the window, and the Vice Principal’s words.